MicrosoftEdge/MSEdgeExplainers/webdriver.md

 The JSON-RPC spec is transport-agnostic and covers only the message data format.
 WebSockets are the recommended transport mechanism.
 They support the full-duplex communication that we'll need for bidirectional WebDriver scenarios, and have broad library support in multiple languages.
 Adopting a technology other than HTTP and WebSockets is not recommended since this would likely require WebDriver implementers and users to take on new library dependencies on both the client and server sides.

-### Interface
+### High-Level Interface

 A simple approach for adding bidirectional communication is to keep using the existing endpoints for command/response calls, and use the WebSocket transport only for browser-to-client notications.
 This requires the fewest changes to existing WebDriver implementations, but it requires the client to speak both HTTP and WebSocket.
 Naturally, there will be lots of existing HTTP-based automation that may want to adopt some new bidi features, so WebDriver should at least allow mixing HTTP and WebSocket messages to support this scenario.
 However, we should offer clients the ability to do everything using the JSON-RPC dialect if they are able.

 Exposing all of WebDriver's functionality via JSON-RPC has a few advantages.
 The API is more consistent, the client only needs to speak one dialect, and it is easier to reason about the order or messages when they are all going over the same transport.
 There may be potential performance advantages too.
 Multiple JSON-RPC commands may be sent as a batch, compared to HTTP which requires a new HTTP request for every command the client wants to send.

+The interface for the new protocol would be a set of client-to-server commands, and a set of server-to-client notifications.
+Clients can send commands and subscribe to notifications.
 An OpenRPC JSON specification is included alongside this document.
+It describes a JSON-RPC interpretation of the current WebDriver feature set and adds some useful notifications.

+#### Commands

-It describes a JSON-RPC interpretation of the current WebDriver command set.
-Below are some sample messages that illustrate what the JSON-RPC-based WebDriver protocol might look like:
+ Below are some sample messages that illustrate what commands in the JSON-RPC-based WebDriver protocol might look like:

-*Command*
+*Sample command*

 ```json
 {